Support patients and families

 Kit building

-As families come to Children’s Minnesota, the length of stay can be uncertain.
-These kits can help make our patients and families more comfortable during their stays.
+As families arrive at Children’s Minnesota, the length of their stay can be uncertain.
+Your thoughtful kits can enhance the comfort of our patients and their families during these challenging times.

-- All items are provided by your group.
+- All kit items are generously provided by your group and assembled off-site.

-- Click here for kit options and needs
+- Click here for kit options and current needs.

 Host a drive